Fauda: Avihai

 Portrayed by Boaz Konforty.
 Avihai is a member of Doron's unit, he has a wife and one son (Guy).
-Avihai considers himself like an attack dog, where he needs to always be ready to jump right into action, without thinking about the emotion.
+Avihai considers himself to be an attack dog, always be ready to jump right into action without emotion.
 Following the issues which followed Boaz's capture, Moreno informed Avihai that he was being discharged, before Moreno was also told the unit would be disbanded.

 Steve Pinto

 Portrayed by Doron Ben-David.
 Steve is a member of Doron's unit.
 Although he goes by Steve, his birth name is Hertzel.
 Steve has a crush on Nurit, and attempts to kiss her while staking out Abir.
 Following the issues which followed Boaz's capture, Moreno informed Steve that he was being discharged, before Moreno was told the unit would be disbanded.
 Steve later brings Doron to Boaz's grave, where he cries while reciting Kaddish.

+Abu Maher

+Portrayed by Qader Harini.
+Abu Maher is the head of the Palestinian Preventive Security.
+Abu Maher is reconciled to peace and coexistence, and therefore willing to cooperate with the Israelis to combat Islamist terror.
+Ayub and Abu Maher share intelligence to figure out how to best their common foe, be it Hamas or ISIS.